oshinmiranda26/RDoC_Clinical_PTSD/README.md

 This repository contains the code for a natural language processing (NLP) workflow designed to extract Research Domain Criteria (RDoC) from electronic medical records (EMR) of individuals with post-traumatic stress disorder (PTSD).
 How to use the code:

 We have provided a small subset of the clinical notes (ENC1.csv and ENC2.csv) and sentence dictionary (RDoC_Dictionary_subset.csv) and keyword dictionary (RDoc_keyword_dictionary.csv).
+Please run the run.py file.
+The threshold value is set to 0.3.

 We recommend using a GPU for training.